noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### *State the modification:

 A dB meter was used to determine when the pipe was tuned to a harmonic as it could objectively and quantitatively measure sound intensity.
-Additionally, Instead of changing the harmonic of the sound wave to change harmonic, the length of the pipe was altered, which reduced the range of frequencies played throughout the experiment
+Additionally, Instead of changing the harmonic of the sound wave to change harmonic, the length of the pipe was altered, which reduced the range of frequencies played throughout the experiment.
+The 7th harmonic was chosen as the target harmo
 ##### *Describe the expected relationship between pipe length and the 7th harmonic frequency

 The expected relationship between the pipe length and the 7th harmonic frequency